Groups & Clubs

 The National Honor Society (NHS) is a national organization designed to honor students who have demonstrated excellence in scholarship, service, leadership, and character.
 Nominees must maintain a minimum GPA (3.8 as sophomores / 3.7 as juniors / 3.6 as seniors), be of good character and uphold principles of morality and ethics.
 They must also demonstrate good leadership and be involved in community service.
 Contact the advisor, Mrs. Castagna, for more information.

 St. Mary Catholic High School students have the opportunity to serve as retreat leaders for students from local grade and middle schools.
 Students commit to six lunch meetings to plan and prepare for the retreat and then lead the retreat on the designated date.
 Contact the faculty advisor, Gail Hawley, for more information.

 Student Activities Leadership Team (SALT)

 The mission of S.A.L.T (Student Activities Leadership Team) is to enhance the overall activities climate at SMCHS.
 Its goal will be to unify the student body, staff, and the SMCMS community through service and activity promotion.
 Members will be expected to carry themselves as ZEPHYRS!
 Team members will lead/participate in a number of different activities throughout the school year such as the homecoming tailgate, pep rallies, and other activities that aim to improve our overall climate.
 We believe that giving our students a voice will have a very positive impact within our SMCS community.
-For more information, contact the advisor.
+For more information, contact the advisor, Mr. Bates.

 Ski and Snowboard Club